 As boot manufacturers, we naturally want you to be able to enjoy hiking in comfort, free from frustration.
 This is why we are answering the most important questions about this issue.

 The problem lies with the midsole.
-As the name suggests, the midsole is the component in the middle of a boot between the rubber sole tread and central part of the shoe (the technical name for it is the insole).
-The midsole is there to cushion your feet, step by step and provide long-lasting comfort.
-Most hiking boot manufacturers use the plastic material polyurethane (PU) to make their midsoles because of its very good mechanical shock absorbency. (–> Find out more here: All about our hiking boot soles)
+As the name suggests, the midsole is the component in the middle of a boot between the rubber sole tread and central part of the shoe (the technical name for it is the insole). (–> Find out more here: All about hiking shoe grip) The midsole is there to cushion your feet, step by step and provide long-lasting comfort.
+Most hiking boot manufacturers use the plastic material polyurethane (PU) to make their midsoles because of its very good mechanical shock absorbency.

 As with most materials, moisture can find its way into PU over time.
 It only takes a small amount of moisture to trigger the chemical breakdown of a compound – known as hydrolysis.
 During this naturally-occurring ageing process the chemical reaction starts to break down the plastic and it can become porous.